menu icon

 Spices: Change up the flavor of these kohlrabi fries by adjusting the spices used.
 You could add cumin and chili powder for a spicy Mexican version.
 You could also substitute lemon pepper, curry powder, or Cajun seasoning.

-peeled kohlrabi on a wooden cutting board
+Peeled kohlrabi on a wooden cutting board.

-kohlrabi sliced into even ½ inch sticks on a wooden cutting board
+Kohlrabi sliced into even ½ inch sticks on a wooden cutting board.

-Using a large sharp knife, cut each kohlrabi in half.
+Step 2: Using a large sharp knife, cut each kohlrabi in half.
 Place each half cut side down and cut into ⅓-inch thick slices.
 Then, cut those slices into fries.

 Blot away any excess moisture with a tea towel or paper towels.

-chopped kohlrabi in a glass bowl topped with seasoning
+Chopped kohlrabi in a glass bowl topped with seasoning.

-Place kohlrabi slices in a bowl with the oil and spice blend, tossing or stirring to coat.
+Step 3: Place kohlrabi slices in a bowl with the oil and spice blend, tossing or stirring to coat.

-unbaked kohlrabi fries on a baking sheet
+Unbaked kohlrabi fries on a baking sheet.

-Spread the fries out in a single layer on the prepared baking sheet.
+Step 4: Spread the fries out in a single layer on the prepared baking sheet.

-Roast in the oven for 25-30 minutes, flipping halfway until they are golden brown and crispy.
+Step 5: Roast in the oven for 25-30 minutes, flipping halfway until they are golden brown and crispy.

 Serve with your favorite dip and enjoy.